SECTION 9: HAZARDOUS MATERIALS

-- When not behind the wheel, leave the shipping papers in the driver’s door pouch or on the driver’s seat.
+- When not behind the wheel, leave shipping papers in the driver’s door pouch or on the driver’s seat.

-Papers Needed for Division 1.1, 1.2, or 1.3 Explosives
+- Papers for Division 1.1, 1.2 or, 1.3 Explosives.

-- Nature of the explosives transported.
+- The nature of the explosives transported.

 You must be familiar with, and have in your possession while driving, the: